NETWAYS/foreman-training/provisioning/04_compute_resource.md

 * Steps:
  * Install the Compute resource using the Foreman installer
  * Create a passphraseless ssh-key for user foreman
- * Copy the public key to the root account of the host
+ * Copy the public key to the root account of the host "host.localdomain"
  * Configure the Compute resource in Foreman Web GUI

 ~~~SECTION:handouts~~~